hisguitar/hisguitar/README.md

 * Intermediate in Adobe Illustrator
 * Intermediate in Adobe After Effects
 * Intermediate in C#
+* Intermediate in Unity
+* Intermediate in Maya
 * Intermediate in Firebase
 * Intermediate in Figma
 <p align="left">